pathristikon/k8s-applier/README.md

       dockerfile: "DB_Dockerfile"
 ```

-### Flags
-Flags are:

-    -dry-run       Don't actually execute the command, just print the messages

 #### Options:
 - tag: the tag used to build your docker image
 - path: the path to docker context.
 If is not prefixed with "/", it will be relative to